 One of Pleasure Point’s biggest draws is East Cliff Drive, a dazzling waterfront promenade-part of the Monterey Bay Sanctuary Scenic Trail-that winds along coastal bluffs overlooking the sparkling Monterey Bay.
 Join the parade of beach cruisers, skaters, and board-toting surfers as you enjoy vistas of quiet beach coves and thrilling surf breaks.

 Pleasure Point’s main drag, 41st Avenue, immerses visitors in the town’s rich surf culture.
 The buzzing thoroughfare is lined with swaying Golden Medallion trees-named for their brilliant yellow blooms-and colorful storefronts filled with surf shops, beachy home stores, and casual eateries.
 The relaxed neighborhood sports a strict dress code of flip flops, shorts, and surf tees.
-Outfit yourself like a local at the O’Neill Surf Shop which continues the legacy of Jack O’Neill who first to coined the term “surf shop.”
+Outfit yourself like a local at Freeline Surf Shop owned by big wave surfer, Peter Mel, or at O’Neill Surf Shop which continues the legacy of Jack O’Neill who first coined the term “surf shop.”

 On Sunday mornings, you’ll find locals bustling about the makeshift public plaza that is the Live Oak Farmers’ Market.
 Tote-wielding shoppers arrive early to nab fresh seasonal veggies from the region’s many surrounding farms and munch savory breakfast tacos to the toe-tapping tunes of live bands.